bwkam/bwkam/README.md

 hi...
-I'm a 15 years old full stack dev and a linux enjoyer :P I try to write useful code
+I'm a 15 years old full stack dev and a linux enjoyer, and I try to write useful code :/